 Many UK employers face complex challenges as lockdown restrictions ease and their employees start returning to the workplace.

-All will need to adhere to coronavirus guidelines.
-And many will want to look after the health and wellbeing of their workers, and change structures to allow for more working from home.
+In addition is the need to look after the health and wellbeing of their workers, and in some cases change structures to allow for more working from home.

 It may seem daunting at first.